fkemeth/classify_chimeras/README.md

 This python package contains functions to classify chimera states, non-linear hybrid states of coexisting coherence and incoherence.
-In partical, this package offers three functions, following the paper
+In particular, this package offers three functions, following the paper

 "A classification scheme for chimera states" (http://dx.doi.org/10.1063/1.4959804)